wneessen/passwordGen/README.md

+## Important note
+While this software works fine and will be kept working, I highly encourage you to use my Go clone of apg instead.
+It is actively maintained and clones the original C-lang APG in greater detail.
+Find it at: https://github.com/wneessen/apg-go

 # apg.pl
 _apg.pl_ is a simple APG-like password generator script written in Perl.
 It tries to replicate the functionality of the "[Automated Password Generator](https://web.archive.org/web/20130313042424/http://www.adel.nursat.kz:80/apg)", which hasn't been maintained since 2003.
 Since more and more Unix distributions are abondoning the tool, I was looking for an alternative.
 FreeBSD for example recommends "security/makepasswd", which is also written in Perl but requires much more dependency packages and doesn't offer the feature-set/flexibility of APG.
 Therefore I decided to write my own implementation.
 As I never used the "pronouncable password" functionality, I left this out in my version.